-It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However, all schools will be held accountable for how they have used the additional funding to support pupils from low income families.
-Schools are required to publish a Pupil Premium Strategy (see below).
+From September 2016, schools are required to publish a Pupil Premium Strategy.
 This will ensure that parents are fully informed about the amount of allocation, barriers faced by eligible pupils, how the funding is to be spent, how impact will be measured and the date the strategy will be reviewed.
 We also need to include how the allocation was spent for the previous year and its impact on eligible and other pupils.
 Our key objective in using the Pupil Premium Grant is to diminish the differences between all pupil groups within Stokenham Area Primary School.

 As a school we consistently track all groups of pupils to ensure that they make good or better progress given their starting points.
 Through targeted interventions we are working to eliminate barriers to learning and progress.
 For new entrants that start with low attainment on entry, our aim is to ensure that they make accelerated progress in order to reach age related expectations as they move through the school.
 Once at age related expectations, we always continue to extend that learning further to ensure that they reach higher levels of attainment.
 We closely monitor how we are spending the allocated funds to ensure they are having an impact on pupil premium pupil’s achievement.